A Strong Bisimulation for a Classical Term Calculus: Conclusion

 \section{Conclusion}

 {\lambda\mu\mathtt{r}}

-\delia{This paper is about $\sigma$-equivalence in classical logic and the negligible effect it has on the operational behavior of the terms it relates. } \cdelia{This paper}{It} refines the $\calcLambdaMu$-calculus \delia{with explicit operators for renaming, substitution and replacement, by splitting in particular } each of the rules $\beta$ and $\mu$ of $\calcLambdaMu$ into multiplicative and exponential fragments, \cdelia{.
-For this purpose,}{thus resulting in the introduction of a new calculus called $\calcLambdaM$}. \delia{ This new presentation of $\calcLambdaMu$ allows to reformulate $\sigmalaurent$-equivalence on $\calcLambdaMu$-terms as a strong bisimulation relation $\eqsigma$ on $\calcLambdaM$-terms.
+This paper is about $\sigma$-equivalence in classical logic and the negligible effect it has on the operational behavior of the terms it relates.
+It refines the $\calcLambdaMu$-calculus with explicit operators for substitution and replacement, by splitting in particular each of the rules $\beta$ and $\mu$ of $\calcLambdaMu$ into multiplicative and exponential fragments, thus resulting in the introduction of a new calculus called $\calcLambdaM$.
+This new presentation of $\calcLambdaMu$ allows to reformulate $\sigmalaurent$-equivalence on $\calcLambdaMu$-terms as a strong bisimulation relation $\eqsigma$ on $\calcLambdaM$-terms.
 The main obstacle to extract a bisimulation on $\calcLambdaM$ from the original Laurent's $\sigma$-equivalence on $\calcLambdaMu$-terms is axiom $\eqsigma[\rho]$, which leads to $\sigma$-equivalence failing to be a strong bisimulation.
-We learn that we cannot remove $\eqsigma[\rho]$ entirely, since it is needed to close other commutation diagrams in the proof of strong bisimulation.
+We learn that we cannot remove $\eqsigma[\rho]$ entirely, since it is needed to close several commutation diagrams in the proof of strong bisimulation.
 However, a restriction of $\eqsigma[\rho]$ turns out to suffice.
-This restriction is formulated thanks to the notion of explicit renaming, which we introduce in our calculus $\calcLambdaM$.
-More concisely, the use of explicit renamings allows us to show that $\sigma$-equivalence is exactly captured by our strong bisimulation together with a simple axiom identifying explicit with implicit renaming (axiom $\ruleEqsigRen$).
-Failing to distinguish these two forms of renaming in Laurent's $\sigma$-equivalence makes impossible the bisimulation property. } \odelia{Moreover, $\reduce[\rLM]$ is shown to be confluent.}

-Besides~\cite{Laurent03}, which inspired this paper and has been discussed at length, we briefly mention further related work.
-In~\cite{Accattoli13}, polarised MELL are represented by proof-nets without boxes, by using the polarity information to transform explicit $\iformbang$-boxes into more compact structures.

 In~\cite{KesnerV19}, the $\calcLambdaMu$-calculus is refined to a calculus $\calcLambdaMuR$ with explicit operators, together with a \emph{linear} substitution/replacement operational semantics \emph{at a distance}.
-At first sight $\calcLambdaMuR$ seems to be more atomic than $\calcLambdaM$.
-However, $\calcLambdaMuR$ forces the explicit replacements to be evaluated from left to right, \ie there is no mechanism of composition. \delia{Moreover, explicit replacements in $\calcLambdaMuR$ are defined on terms, and not on stacks, and renamings are still implicit, thus the calculus is not able to capture an appropriate notion of bisimulation such as the one presented in this paper. }
+In contrast to $\calcLambdaM$, $\calcLambdaMuR$ does not support composition of explicit replacements.
+In particular, explicit replacements in $\calcLambdaMuR$ are defined on terms, and not on stacks, thus the calculus is not able to capture an appropriate notion of bisimulation such as the one presented in this paper.